 Kindergarten and first grade children find pumpkins naturally interesting so it is a great age for a special pumpkin unit with crafts, fun read alouds and more!
 Here are a few easy activities and books that will create a quick but enjoyable learning experience for everyone.

 Predicting Pumpkin Weights Activity

 Bring in an assortment of pumpkins of various shapes and sizes.
 Weigh the pumpkin your students think is the “middle-sized” pumpkin.
 Based on that information, have students predict what the other pumpkins will weigh.
-The student who makes the best predictions can take one of the pumpkins home!
+The student who makes the best prediction can take one of the pumpkins home!